hu-irene/hu-irene.github.io/_pages/research.md

 Publications
 ====
-* [OECD (2024), Managing screen time: How to protect and equip students against distraction]( https://doi.org/10.1787/7c225af4-en), _PISA in Focus, No. 124, OECD Publishing, Paris_. written with Andreea Minea-Pic.
+* [OECD (2024), Managing screen time: How to protect and equip students against distraction]( https://doi.org/10.1787/7c225af4-en), _PISA in Focus, No. 124, OECD Publishing, Paris_ with Andreea Minea-Pic.

 * [OECD (2023), PISA 2022 Results (Volume II): Learning During – and From – Disruption](https://doi.org/10.1787/a97db61c-en), _PISA, OECD Publishing, Paris_.
 Led by Miyako Ikeda and written with Hannah Ulferts and Alfonso Echazarra.